gaomar/node-red-contrib-simple-chatgpt/README.md

 ## node-red-contrib-custom-chatgpt

-A Node-RED node that interacts with OpenAI machine learning models like "ChatGPT".
+A Node-RED node that interacts with OpenAI machine learning models to generate text and image outputs like "ChatGPT" and "DALL·E 2".

 ### Quick Start